Ernest Courant: Early life

-Fluent in English from both early lessons and the recent period enrolled at the Perse School in Cambridge, Ernest was accepted at the Fieldston School of the School for Ethical Culture, with a scholarship, thanks to intervention by family friend (and Fieldston alumnus), J. Robert Oppenheimer.
+Fluent in English from both early lessons and the recent months enrolled at the Perse School in Cambridge, Ernest was accepted at the Fieldston School in the Bronx, with a scholarship, thanks to intervention by family friend (and Fieldston alumnus), J. Robert Oppenheimer.

 Career

-Courant graduated from the Fieldston School in 1936, received a physics degree from Swarthmore College, and earned a Ph.D. in physics from the University of Rochester in 1943.
+Courant graduated from the Fieldston School in 1936, received a physics degree from Swarthmore College in 1940, and earned a Ph.D. in physics from the University of Rochester in 1943 under Victor Weisskopf.

 Courant worked at Brookhaven National Laboratory from 1948, first as an associate scientist in the Proton Synchrotron Division.
 He received tenure in 1955, and was promoted to senior scientist in 1960.
 In addition, he taught as an adjunct professor at Stony Brook University from 1966 to 1986.

 Together with Hartland Snyder, he developed the Courant–Snyder parameters, a method for analyzing the distribution of particles in an accelerator or beam line.